osben-toulson/exif-addon/EULA.md

 - Remove or alter any proprietary notices on the Software.

 ## 3. Ownership
-All rights remain with [Your Company].
+All rights remain with Osben Toulson Photography Consulting.
 Adobe is not responsible for this Software.

 ## 4. Data
 The Software may access EXIF metadata from images you upload.
 See our Privacy Policy for details.